-1 These are further defined as agency-specific roles and responsibilities in Section 5.4 below.
+These are further defined as agency-specific roles and responsibilities in Section 5.4 below.

-- Ensuring the Coordinated Long-term Operation of the CVP and SWP is not likely to jeopardize the continued existence of any federally-listed species and is not likely to adversely modify their designated critical habitat - Utilizing concepts that may consider existing and alternative ways of achieving biological objectives.
-This means using a revised approach to the functionality of operations; assessing potential impacts of the operation of the CVP and SWP, including appurtenant facilities; and assessing operations to account for new science, including but not limited to changing climate, hydrology, ecosystem changes, and other information. - Preparing a fully integrated operational and biological analysis of all CVP and SWP Divisions, including, but not limited to the potential assessment of Trinity and Friant Divisions, and Oroville operations. - Utilizing science-based adaptive management concepts. - Reclamation and DWR will propose an Action that will target a non-jeopardy BiOp. - Preparing a joint BiOp issued by USFWS and NMFS, or two closely coordinated BiOps issued separately by USFWS and NMFS. - Preparing a BA and NEPA document through an open, transparent, and participatory stakeholder process that allow for feedback, dialog, and incorporation of ideas and information beyond agency-only staff. - Relying on peer reviewed products and/or best available scientific and commercially available data for the BA analysis whenever possible, and committing to peer-review of environmental compliance documentation developed under this Memorandum, as appropriate. - Conducting timely reviews due to close agency coordination. - Coordinating ESA and NEPA processes with CESA authorization for the SWP. - Ensure compliance and consultation for Essential Fish Habitat as provided for in the Magnuson-Stevens Fishery Conservation and Management Act.
+- Utilizing concepts that may consider existing and alternative ways of achieving biological objectives.
+This means using a revised approach to the functionality of operations; assessing potential impacts of the operation of the CVP and SWP, including appurtenant facilities; and assessing operations to account for new science, including but not limited to changing climate, hydrology, ecosystem changes, and other information. - Preparing a fully integrated operational and biological analysis of all CVP and SWP Divisions, including, but not limited to the potential assessment of Trinity and Friant Divisions, and Oroville operations. - Utilizing science-based adaptive management concepts. - Reclamation and DWR will propose an Action that will target a non-jeopardy BiOp. - Preparing a joint BiOp issued by USFWS and NMFS, or two closely coordinated BiOps issued separately by USFWS and NMFS. - Preparing a Biological Assessment and NEPA document through an open, transparent, and participatory stakeholder process that allow for feedback, dialog, and incorporation of ideas and information beyond agency-only staff. - Relying on peer reviewed products and/or best available scientific and commercially available data for the Biological Assessment analysis whenever possible, and committing to peer-review of environmental compliance documentation developed under this Memorandum, as appropriate. - Conducting timely reviews due to close agency coordination. - Coordinating ESA and NEPA processes with CESA authorization for the SWP. - Ensure compliance and consultation for Essential Fish Habitat as provided for in the Magnuson-Stevens Fishery Conservation and Management Act.